Scholarships & bursaries

 The closing date for applications for the 2016-17 1st Formations Business Scholarship is 31st December 2016.
 We will contact and announce the successful candidates by 31st January 2017.

-If you think that you are entitled to a bursary, but have not yet received one, this could be because you or your parents have not agreed to share your financial information with the University.
+If you think that you are entitled to a bursary, but have not yet received one, this could be because you or your parents have not agreed to share your financial information with City.
 This can be done by contacting the Consent to Share Helpline on 0845 603 4016 and agreeing to share your information over the telephone.
 Please note that your parents or sponsor will also have to contact the helpline.

 For more information, please email the Financial Support Team.